jefcolbi/ufrecs/README.md

 # Ultra-Fraud-Resistant Electoral Control System

-UFRECS a.k.a is an electoral control system built to be ultra-resistant to fraud.
+UFRECS a.k.a Ultra-Fraud-Resistant Electoral Control System is an electoral control system built to be ultra-resistant to fraud.

 It is meant to be used against delinquant governments which doesn't hesitate to rig elections to stay in power.